Planning the visit

 The crowd increased exponentially as we approached the main area and everyone was fighting for a glimpse of the Baba.
 Police personnel posted there were releasing more people in the queue at times making the situation even worse for the devotees.
 It was extremely difficult to tackle the child but somehow we managed to have a safe darshan.

 It was like Magic.
-Magic that lasted only for a few minutes.
+The magic that lasted only for a few minutes.
 But I took the full advantage of these golden moments before we were slowly moved out along with the crowd.
 It was the true chamatkar of Baba that made me forget all the pains I had gone through in the morning.
 I saved this picture permanently in the closet of my heart.
-Unfortunately, this can neither be shared with others nor be captured by any high end camera.
+Unfortunately, this can neither be shared with others nor be captured by any high-end camera.

 Two/three other tables were occupied by other families, some of them had toddlers in their group too.
 They were comparatively calm as they were discussing their next travel plans.
 This was seemingly upmarket place all and present there seemed to be quiet rich.